This guide shows you how to search logs and view log entries with the Logs Viewer.

 If you cannot see any logs, see the Troubleshooting section below.

-Logs Viewer filter interfaces
+Logs Viewer query interfaces

 - The window tabs let you stay on Logs (the Logs Viewer page), or choose between other Stackdriver Logging features: Metrics (see Logs-based metrics), Exports (see Exporting with the Logs Viewer), and Logs ingestion (see Logs exclusions).